Samih al-Qasim: Professional career

 Al-Qasim starts his professional career as a government teacher at primary schools in Galilee and al-Karmel.
 He was dismissed by the Israeli Education Minister due to his activism for the Palestinian people.
 He would go on to work odd after his dismissal.
 He would go on to become a journalist in the 1960s.
 Al-Qasim would eventually join al-Ittihad, a Communist Party influenced daily newspaper.
 Al-Qasim will go on to become an elected member of the party's central committee.
-Al-Qasim would later work for the Communist Party published magazine, al-Jadid in the early 1970s.
-He would later leave due the magazine due to dispute with the Communist Party leadership on its attitude towards Mikhail Grobachev led Soviet Union.
+Al-Qasim would later work for the Communist Party published magazine, al-Jadid, in the early 1970s.
+He would later leave the magazine due to a dispute with the Communist Party leadership on its attitude towards Mikhail Grobachev led Soviet Union.

 Life as a poet and journalist

 Al-Qasim would begin composing poetry early in life.
 His first publication of poems, Peagents of the Sun, was published when he was nineteen years old.
 By 1984, al-Qasim had written twenty-four volumes of nationalist poetry and published six collections of poems.
 His poems in general are relatively short, some being no more than just two verses.
 Some of his famous poems include: